w3c/web-advertising/OnlineAdvertisingCapabilitiesHitList.md

   The desire here is to run experiments that begin with dividing users into an A and a B group in a way that is consistent as they traverse multiple domains, without access to a shared cookie space or signed-in notion of the user's identity.

   This seems difficult.
 One user might be in the A or B branches of many different experiments, run by many independent third-party contributors to a page's overall content.
 Revealing each of dozens of independent A-vs-B assignments would readily fingerprint the user and introduce an undesirable tracking vector.
 Some sort of "entropy budget" could mitigate the fingerprinting threat but might lead to race-condition competition for access to experiment state, which would be undesirable in many ways (including invalidating the experiment results).

+### Consent contingent signaling

+It would be valuable for users to control what advertisements they see, which would help make the advertisements more effective.
+At the moment ad "personalisation" is done via UID cookies with external services processing the personal data, but this is usually without the user being aware, and beyond their ability to control.
+If users were asked what data about themselves they were prepared to allow advertisers or intermediaries to use, e.g. their purchase intentions, it could be far more accurate and users likewise more responsive to the ads.

+Browsers could have a role in enabling 1st party (e.g. publisher) sites to request such information and then communicate it in a site-specific manor to intermediaries i.e. embedded subresources on their sites.

+### Publisher controlled tracking protection.

+If publishers choose to implement some of the privacy preserving mechanisms proposed here or elsewhere, they may want to control how a subset of their embedded subresources have access to third-party cookies and the like.
+They might value the ability to constrain third-party cookies and other tracking by embedded subresources, for example by enforcing the `SameSite=Lax` attribute on embeddee `Set-Cookie` headers and `document.cookie` writes.